 News & Projects

-From mid-year onwards, an enlarged team evaluates, on behalf of a client, E&P assets, with the objective to contribute to M&A assessments.
+From mid-year onwards, an enlarged team under the leadership of Heike Falk and Stefan Brecht evaluates, on behalf of a client, E&P assets, with the objective to contribute to M&A assessments.
 That project is ongoing.

 The LO&G activities are again largely focussed on projects prepared on behalf of long-term clients, complemented by supporting research and studies, correlated with those projects.